 6. Connect laptop, tablet or phone to any projector: Amazon Fire TV Stick

-The Amazon Fire TV Stick can mirror most Android phones, tablets and laptop's displays if it runs Android 4.2 or higher and is a Miracast-enabled device (you can check here)
+The Amazon Fire TV Stick can mirror most Android phones, tablets and laptop's displays if it runs Android 4.2 or higher and is a Miracast-enabled device (

 The latest generation of the Fire TV Stick offers Alexa voice control for Amazon Video, universal search for a variety of apps including Netflix and custom content based on your viewing habits.
 And while these features aren't strictly business-focused, this stick is great for both home and business life.

 The most obvious drawback to this device is its lack of iOS support, and while it does offer support for a large number of Android devices, this is a major drawback for those using an iPhone.
 However, it is cheap enough to be bought alongside another media stick, for example, if users have an iPhone and an Android tablet.